≪ Go to our review of Full-size Strollers

 The lightest strollers in the group are the Britax B-Agile 3 and the Baby Jogger City Mini, both weighing 17.5 pounds.
 The folded size of the Cruz is also relatively impressive measuring at 22.2"W x 14.7"H x 36.5"L and 11,911 cubic inches.

 We were impressed with the overall quality of the Cruz and it earned a 7 of 10 in this metric 1 point below the high score shared by the UPPAbaby Vista and the BOB Revolution Flex.

 The fabric on the seat, basket, and canopy is a soft and tightly woven canvas that is nice to the touch and wipes clean relatively easily.
 The canvas reaches all the way down to the footrest that is made of smooth plastic.

 The sides of the basket are made of a sturdy rubber coated mesh.
 The storage basket has a stiff piece of plastic on the bottom to help retain shape and prevent the bottom from dropping low when loaded.
 The peek-a-boo window is a very loosely woven mesh that didn't snag in our tests.
-The extendable sunshade is made out of thin, shiny, and semi-reflective material that sits nicely on the canopy frame.
+The extendable sunshade is made out of new thicker reflective material that fits the seat nicely.

 Many accessories are available for use with the Vista for an additional cost.
 Some of our favorites include:

-UPPAbaby makes several strollers including the Cruz and Vista in this review, and the UPPAbaby G-Luxe and UPPAbaby G-Lite in our umbrella stroller review.
+UPPAbaby makes several strollers including the Cruz and Vista in this review.

 — Juliet Spurrier, MD & BabyGearLab Team